BlockBuilderJoe/BlockBuilder-API/README.md

 This is the backbone of BlockBuilder AI (coming soon)

-Below is a guide for how to use the APIs of our Blockbuilder AI.
-With a bunch of getting started scripts to give you a headstart for playing with it yourself.
+Below is a guide for how to use the APIs it has a number of getting started scripts to give you a headstart for playing with it yourself.

 ## How does it work?
 There are six different APIs that take a prompt as an input and are trained in a particular Minecraft specialism: